Nauru entry requirements for Israel passport holders

 Australian dollars (AUD) are the official currency.
 Bring enough cash for the visa fee (if applicable) and daily expenses — cards are rarely accepted outside the main hotel.
 ATMs are scarce.

 Yes, you can enter for business purposes on the visa on arrival.
-You'll need an invitation letter from a Nauruan company.
+You will need an invitation letter from a Nauruan company.
 The stay is still 30 days and non-extendable.

 Israeli passport holders transiting airside (staying in the airport) with a confirmed onward ticket do not need a transit visa.
 You can stay up to 24 hours in the transit area.
-If you need to enter the country, you'll need the visa on arrival.
+If you need to enter the country, you will need the visa on arrival.

 Official sources